Skip to content

 polarized connector - light theme polarized connector - dark theme

 There's no need to worry about accidentally swapping the SDA and SCL wires on your breadboard.
-The Qwiic connector is polarized so you know you’ll have it wired correctly every time, right from the start.
+The Qwiic connector is polarized so you know you’ll have it wired correctly every time.

-The PCB connector is part number SM04B-SRSS (Datasheet) or equivalent.
-The mating connector used on cables is part number SHR04V-S-B or an equivalent (1mm pitch, 4-pin JST connector).
+The part numbers for the PCB connector is SM04B-SRSS (Datasheet) and the mating connector on the cables is SHR04V-S-B; or an equivalent 1mm pitch, 4-pin JST connection.

 daisy chainable - light theme daisy chainable - dark theme